Everything You Need to Know About Matcha

-- Chlorophyll - a substance that allows plants to absorb energy from sunlight, and makes them green.
-For humans, it’s a superfood, full of antioxidants, vitamins and minerals, and key in fighting cancer, replenishing red blood cells, improving digestion and detoxification, and much more.
+- Chlorophyll: A substance that allows plants to absorb energy from sunlight, and makes them green.
+For humans, it’s a superfood, full of antioxidants, vitamins, and minerals.
+It fights cancer replenishes red blood cells, improves digestion and detoxification, and so much more.

 There’s also a major difference in how you consume matcha versus green tea.
 Green tea is consumed in a tea bag, which is steeped in hot water and then discarded.
 Matcha powder is whisked with hot water and then often combined with steamed milk to create a delicious frothy beverage, which means you’re consuming the entire green tea leaf!